AI startups Decagon and Neuron7 raise millions to transform customer service and repairs

 Artificial intelligence-powered customer service startups Decagon AI Inc. and Neuron7 Inc. both announced big funding rounds today, with the former closing on a hefty $65 million investment, and the latter raising $44 million.

-Decagon said it’s Series B funding round was led by Bain Capital Ventures and saw participation from Elad Gil, A*, Accel, Bond Capital and ACME Capital, bringing its total amount raised to $100 million to date.
+Decagon said its Series B funding round was led by Bain Capital Ventures and saw participation from Elad Gil, A*, Accel, Bond Capital and ACME Capital, bringing its total amount raised to $100 million to date.

 Enhancing customer support

-Customer services has emerged as one of the most popular use cases for generative AI, with intelligent chatbots becoming commonplace in a number of industries.
+Customer service has emerged as one of the most popular use cases for generative AI, with intelligent chatbots becoming commonplace in a number of industries.
 However, there’s a strong desire to make those chatbots even more humanlike than they are now, and that’s exactly what Decagon is trying to do.

-The company, which raised $35 million in a Series A round just three months earlier, says it offers a platform for building generative AI chatbots that work in the same way as humans do, going beyond just conversational responses.
+The company, which raised $35 million in a Series A round just three months ago, says it offers a platform for building generative AI chatbots that work in the same way as humans do, going beyond just conversational responses.
 For instance, they can handle various tasks relating to customer support, such as creating tickets, processing complaints and so on.

 Decagon says this enables its chatbots to service the entire customer support lifecycle, going beyond just having conversations with customers.
 They utilize complex business logic to reason and take action on behalf of customer support agents, analyze trends, create and update knowledge base articles, and more besides.
 In addition, their performance improves over time, based on the feedback from customers who engage with them.

 The startup says its intelligent chatbots are the result of combining third-party large language models with its own, fine-tuned AI algorithms.
-It explains that it’s able to mix and match various types of model, or even combinations of multiple models, to find the best mix for different customer service-related tasks.
+It explained that it’s able to mix and match various types of model, or even combinations of multiple models, to find the best mix for different customer service-related tasks.
 The company continually experiments and tests these combinations of models to ensure it can provide the most helpful, friendly and accurate customer service chatbots around, free from inaccurate or toxic outputs.

 According to Decagon, its AI models are transforming the role of human customer service agents.
 Instead of replacing those employees, most of its customers are transitioning them to higher-level roles, such as managing and overseeing the AI agents, instead of responding to customer tickets.

-Decagon co-founder and CEO Jesse Zhang (pictured left, alongside co-founder Ashwin Sreenivas) said many people believe AI is taking human’s jobs, but he firmly believes that’s not the case.
+Decagon co-founder and CEO Jesse Zhang (pictured, left, alongside co-founder Ashwin Sreenivas) said many people believe AI is taking human’s jobs, but he firmly believes that’s not the case.
 “Our AI agents are enhancing jobs, not replacing them,” he insisted.
 “In a few years, every company will have AI agents running their customer experiences.
-Customer support staff are no longer fielding routine tasks; they are now becoming AI managers—configuring, training and overseeing the AI agents that handle repetitive work.”
+Customer support staff are no longer fielding routine tasks; they are now becoming AI managers — configuring, training and overseeing the AI agents that handle repetitive work.”

 The company cites the example of Ballarpur Industries Ltd., better known as Bilt, which is one of its biggest customers.